 Celtic manager speaks on Luis Palma link, new deals for Reo Hatate and Liel Abada

+'I know of the player' - Celtic manager speaks on Luis Palma link as winger misses training

 It has been claimed the Scottish champions are in discussions with Greek side Aris over a near £4m move for the 24-year-old, who has netted 21 times in 56 appearances since he joined them from Vida in January 2022.
-And Rodgers did not shoot down the links with Palma.
+And Rodgers did not shoot down the links with Palma, who was posted missing from his club’s training on Thursday.
 “I know of the player but there is nothing to confirm,” the Irishman said, all that he was willing to offer up on the subject.

 Rodgers proved as non-committal over conflicting reports regarding the club’s moves to extend the contracts of current players Reo Hatate and Liel Abada.
 Both have been subject to transfer speculation over the summer.
 The pair are contracted till the summer of 2026 but Celtic have proved keen to strike new deals with a number of assets after Kyogo Furuhashi, Daizen Maeda and Stephen Welsh agreed new terms this summer.